Microscopic hematuria algorithm, from AUA Guidelines (2025)

 Cysto + CTU |

-*Risk factors include increased age, male, prior smoking, irritative voiding symptoms, prior pelvic radiation, prior cyclophosphamide, history urothelial cancer or Lynch syndrome, prior occupational exposures, and chronic indwelling foreign body
+*Risk factors include irritative voiding symptoms, prior pelvic radiation, prior cyclophosphamide, history urothelial cancer or Lynch syndrome, prior occupational exposures, and chronic indwelling foreign body

 Considerations

-- Hematuria in setting of UTI does not warrant workup, perform workup if hematuria persists after treatment (wait 3wks-3mo)
+- UTI: hematuria in setting of UTI does not warrant workup, perform workup if hematuria persists after treatment (wait 3wks-3mo)

-- Patients on anticoagulation should undergo same workup
+- Anticoagulation: patients on anticoagulation should undergo same workup

 - If benign cause identified and treatment, discuss with patient whether further workup is warranted

-- Perform full workup even if nephrologic cause suspected (increased risk for GU cancers in setting of decreased renal function)
+- Nephrologic cause suspected: perform full workup, increased risk for GU cancers in setting of decreased renal function

 Workup components